Our standard terms and conditions are as follows:

 In this Agreement, unless the context otherwise requires the following words and expressions have the following meanings:

-“Agreement” – This Consultancy Service Agreement including each and every Statement of Works;
+“Agreement” – This Digital Marketing Service Agreement including each and every Statement of Works;

-“Data Protection Legislation” – the General Data Protection Regulation (EU 2016/679) and any amendment of replacement of it in force in England from time to time;
+“Data Protection Legislation” – the The Information Technology Act, 2000 and any amendment of replacement of it in force in India from time to time;

 “Deliverables” – the outputs from the provision of the Services including those described in Schedule 1 or in any Statement of Works;